openzipkin/brave/instrumentation/http/README.md

 ## Http Client

-The first step in developing http client instrumentation is implementing a `HttpClientAdapter` for your native library.
+The first step in developing http client instrumentation is implementing `HttpClientRequest` and `HttpClientResponse` for your native library.
 This ensures users can portably control tags using `HttpClientParser`.

 Next, you'll need to indicate how to insert trace IDs into the outgoing request.
 Often, this is as simple as `Request::setHeader`.